-For many years Luise has channelled her artistic drive into her own artwork.
-From an early age she was influenced by those who were creative, especially her mother, and in interviews she has suggested that falling into acting was merely chance, she could have easily taken another route, as long as she had the opportunity to be artistic.
+From an early age Luise was influenced by those who were creative, especially her mother, and in interviews she has suggested that falling into acting was merely chance, she could have easily taken another route, as long as she had the opportunity to be artistic.
 Aged 10 she remembers reproducing a work by Rembrandt only to be chastised by her father who told her, “It is a lie to copy someone else’s work.”
 After her time in Hollywood Luise appeared occasionally on television and at public functions, but, with her husband and daughter, she spent more time at homes in Switzerland and London.
 During this time she began to paint in earnest.
-In the late 1950s / early 1960s she studied at the Camden Institute in London and began to find her own style, often using oil painting with natural elements (stones, earth, flowers etc.) to create three dimensional pieces (examples can be seen in her own home at the Homestyles of the Rich and Gated website).
-Below you will find details of exhibitions which included Luise’s artwork, followed by information about other shows which feature images of Luise, either photographic, or by other artists.
-I would be very interested in receiving more information about these and other exhibitions in which Luise’s work, her image, or work inspired by Luise has appeared.
-Click here to send an email.
+In the late 1950s / early 1960s she studied at the Camden Institute in London and began to find her own style, often using oil painting with natural elements (stones, earth, flowers etc.) to create three dimensional pieces.
+When her estate was auctioned at Julien’s in Los Angeles after her death there were many works of art, not only in Luise’s hand but by artists she knew and those she admired.

 Exhibitions featuring Luise’s work